 Mrs. Devois and I stared at one another, quite baffled.
 Mrs. Livingston’s face paled.
 She frantically pushed herself up from the table.

 “Who are you?
 Who sent you?
 Tell me this instant, child!
 Which of my cruel neighbors has sent you to torment me this way?”

 “Why do you call me that?
 Why do you call me “Mother”?
 Oh, wicked child!
 Naughty child!”
 Mrs. Livingston wrung her hands, tearing the napkin from her neck.

 Mrs. Devois and I knew not what to do with ourselves in this moment, for we stood paralyzed betwixt curiosity and bewilderment.
 My good sir, having served you for many years, I’ve known of your wife’s barren state.
-I’ve watched Mrs. Devois wash bloody garment month after month since the two of you wed ten years ago.
+I’ve watched Mrs. Devois wash bloody garments month after month since the two of you wed ten years ago.
 Surely, the little villain was playing in a scheme, egged on by cruel neighbors who have been suspicious of your childless marriage.
 An evil thing indeed to do in return for such hospitality offered by the good Mrs. Livingston.

 “I have no child!
 I have no child!” your wife clamped her hands over her mouth.